Our unique resources – an overview of the wealth of material

 ► Selected Finding Aids: The Micheal Leader Collection (parish registers and pedigrees)

 Our book collection includes hundreds of published studies of families, pedigrees, family trees and surname histories.
 There are also guides on tracing Irish ancestry and descriptions of source material; an extensive number of county and town trade and street directories, some dating back to the eighteenth century; county, town, diocesan and parochial histories; a set of the Reports of the Keeper of the Public Records in Ireland 1882-1936; journals from many societies relevant to Irish genealogy; published gravestone inscriptions for the Irish from around the globe; histories of Irish communities which settled overseas.
-A PDF catalogue of our book collection is in preparation (October 2013) and will be added to the Members Area very soon.
+A PDF catalogue of our book collection is in preparation (February 2014) and will be added to the Members Area as soon as it is completed.

 Our manuscript collection includes material compiled from records held at the Public Record Office of Ireland before the great conflagration of 1922.
 For instance, the Hussey-Walsh collection contains references to over 100,000 Irish people and includes notes and abstracts from wills, chancery and exchequer bills, decrees, pleadings; also parish records and deeds and pedigrees relating to the Hussey and Walsh families from across Ireland and many other related and associated families.
 The vast majority of surnames in the Hussey-Walsh collection are not Hussey or Walsh.
 Below is a link to the list for the Hussey-Walsh collection.
 The surname index can be found in the Members Area along with many other lists and indexes to our manuscript collections.